Criteria Attention Skills Test (CAST)

 The CAST tasks are designed to assess a candidate’s ability to “‘multi-task”’ or concentrate on two or more things simultaneously, maintain concentration on a task for a sustained period of time, focus on important information, and ignore irrelevant distractions, while responding quickly.
 Therefore, the assessment distinguishes between candidates who have a superior ability to remain responsive and highly focused over sustained periods, while ignoring distractions.

 The CAST is a brief assessment.
-Candidates must complete the CAST on a device with a keyboard, due to the response requirements.
 Candidates are presented with instructions and can complete a tutorial and receive feedback on incorrect responses before each section of the assessment.
 This ensures that candidates are familiar with the requirements of the task before beginning the scored section.

 In the assessment itself, no instructions are presented: the candidate is simply presented with the stimulus (numbers, or shapes) and must respond as quickly and accurately as possible, based on the previously provided instructions.